aleedca/Coding-for-30-days/README.md

 - To challenge myself.
 - To build discipline.
 - To improve and develop new skills.
-- To not be so hard on myself if I get to fail
+- To not be so hard on myself if I get to fail.